2025–2026 United States redistricting: Missouri

-However, in Missouri, Governor Mike Kehoe announced a special session on August 29, 2025, to redraw the state's congressional districts and place Kansas City Democrat Emanuel Cleaver in a much more Republican-leaning district.
+On August 29, 2025, Governor Mike Kehoe announced a special session to redraw the state's congressional districts and place Kansas City Democrat Emanuel Cleaver in a much more Republican-leaning district.
 The Missouri House of Representatives voted to advance the new map that would give Republicans another seat, which was approved in the Missouri Senate, where it also advanced.
 The new map was signed into law by Kehoe on September 28.